baaron4/GW2-Elite-Insights-Parser/README.md

 The target selection will impact what you'll observe on every panel that has a "Target" section.

-On players, you can observe gear related scores (between 0 and 10, please check "question mark" for a detailled explanation on how this value is computed), used weapons and the commander tag (if applicable).
+On players, you can observe gear related scores (between 0 and 10, please check "question mark" for a detailed explanation on how this value is computed), used weapons and the commander tag (if applicable).

 #### General Stats
 <img src="./docs/Images/general.PNG" width="60%" height="60%">